jas0nle/cta-tracker-project/README.md

 Exits the program.

 ## Credits
-Anais Ahmed and Jason Le created this program as our first project at Flatiron School's immersive Software Engineering class in Austin.
-Credits go to Chicago Transit Authority for their API and GTFS data, without which this program would not function.
+Anais Ahmed and Jason Le created this program as their first project at Flatiron School's immersive Software Engineering class in Austin.
+Credits to Chicago Transit Authority for their API and GTFS data, without which this program would not function.
 Credits also to Connor De La Cruz for the text-based Chicago skyline image.